databrary/policies/terms.md

 In addition, you agree to:

--   Comply with your Institution\'s policies on the conduct of research, and be familiar with Databrary's guidance on the type of ethics oversight typically required for various Research Data uses.
+-   Comply with your Institution's policies on the conduct of research, and be familiar with Databrary's guidance on the type of ethics oversight typically required for various Research Data uses.
--   Complete research ethics training that meets your Institution\'s standards concerning policies and protections for human research subjects, as applicable.
+-   Complete research ethics training that meets your Institution's standards concerning policies and protections for human research subjects, as applicable.
--   Complete research ethics training that meets your Institution\'s standards concerning policies and protections for non-human animals, as applicable.
+-   Complete research ethics training that meets your Institution's standards concerning policies and protections for non-human animals, as applicable.
 -   Seek, secure, and maintain permission to conduct research from the